Cloud computing is now pervasive in almost every sector – from cybersecurity to SaaS – but its benefits in e-commerce are manifold.

 However, before we dive into how cloud computing affects e-commerce, let’s take a closer look at understanding how cloud computing works.

 The term’ cloud’ refers to data storage on the internet.

-The advent of cloud computing means companies don’t have to invest resources in building out and managing expensive physical servers.
+The advent of cloud computing means companies don’t have to invest resources in building and managing expensive physical servers.

-By using a cloud computing provider like Amazon Web Services or Microsoft Azure, e-commerce companies don’t need to purchase expensive equipment and dedicate physical space to store servers.
+Using a cloud computing provider like Amazon Web Services or Microsoft Azure, e-commerce companies don’t need to purchase expensive equipment and dedicate physical space to store servers.

-Lower downtime means e-commerce store owners don’t have to worry about network outages that can eat away at sales and revenue.
+Lower downtime means e-commerce store owners don’t have to worry about network outages that can eat away sales and revenue.

-When it comes to dedicated shopping events like Black Friday, offline retail stores often have to hire seasonal staff and deploy extra merchandising space to cater to the spike in demand.
+Regarding true shopping events like Black Friday, offline retail stores often have to hire seasonal staff and deploy extra merchandising space to cater to the spike in demand.

-An e-commerce store operates on the same principle – unless you add more network capacity during an anticipated rush in orders, you can expect your site to crash as it’s simply overwhelmed.
+An e-commerce store operates on the same principle – unless you add more network capacity during an anticipated rush in orders, you can expect your site to crash as it’s overwhelmed.

 Let’s take an example.
-China’s Alibaba, one of the biggest e-commerce sites in the world, runs an annual shopping event on the 11th of November, referred to as ‘Singles Day’.
+China’s Alibaba, one of the biggest e-commerce sites in the world, runs an annual shopping event on the 11th of November, referred to as ‘Singles Day.’

-This would have been far more difficult to predict and manage if the e-commerce firm relied on physical servers to balance the load.
+This would have been more difficult to predict and manage if the e-commerce firm relied on physical servers to balance the load.